tmenguy/ha-solcast-solar/README.md

 * Prevent negative forecast for X hour sensor by @autoSteve
 * Suppress spline bounce for reducing spline by @autoSteve
 * More careful serialisation of solcast.json by @autoSteve
+* Monitor last updated timestamp for sites-usage.json by @autoSteve
-* Extensive code clean-up by #autoSteve
+* Extensive code clean-up by @autoSteve

 Full Changelog: https://github.com/BJReplay/ha-solcast-solar/compare/v4.1.3...v4.1.4